Iwan-Teague/Rusty-Jack/WAVESHARE_PINS.md

    # or on newer systems:
    grep "gpio=6,19,5,26,13,21,20,16=pu" /boot/firmware/config.txt

-   # If missing, the installer adds it automatically:
+   # If missing, the installer adds it automatically and will REBOOT by default
+   # so the change is applied.
+To skip the automatic reboot set SKIP_REBOOT=1.
    cd ~/Rustyjack
+   # Run installer — installer will reboot the Pi unless SKIP_REBOOT=1 is set
    sudo ./install_rustyjack.sh

-   # REBOOT to apply the configuration:
+   # To run the installer and *not* reboot automatically:
-   sudo reboot
+   SKIP_REBOOT=1 sudo ./install_rustyjack.sh
    ```

 2. **Test individual buttons:**